-- Give a practical demonstration of the activity before you start. - Use visual signals, signs, or cue cards to communicate to players and reinforce the task.
+- Give a practical demonstration of the activity before you start. - Use visual signals, signs, or cue cards to communicate to participants and reinforce the task.

-- Players can roll or slide balls and objects across parachute. - Parachute or target can be placed on a raised surface. - A ramp can be used to propel balls and objects.
+- Participants can roll or slide balls and objects across the parachute. - The parachute or target can be placed on a raised surface. - A ramp can be used to propel balls and objects.